MolSSI/QCFractal/docs/qcportal/source/collections.rst

 Below is a complete list of collection types available from QCPortal.
 All collections support the possibility of computing with and comparing multiple methods.

-* :doc:`collection-dataset` - A collection for a set of molecules and their computed properties.
+* :doc:`collection-dataset` - A collection of molecular sets and their computed properties.
-* :doc:`collection-reactiondataset` - A collection for chemical reactions and intermolecular interactions.
+* :doc:`collection-reactiondataset` - A collection of chemical reactions and intermolecular interactions.
-* :doc:`collection-optimization` - A collection for geometry optimization of a set of molecules.
+* :doc:`collection-optimization` - A collection of geometry optimization results for molecular sets.
-* :doc:`collection-torsiondrive` - A collection for the TorsionDrive pipeline.
+* :doc:`collection-torsiondrive` - A collection of TorsionDrive pipeline data.